roguehedgehog/claire/README.md

         [generate a timeline](tf/claire/evidence_extractor/bin/volume_timeline.sh) with [The Sleuth Kit](https://github.com/sleuthkit/sleuthkit)
   - Uses [Volatility](https://github.com/volatilityfoundation/volatility) to perform [memory analysis](tf/claire/evidence_extractor/bin/memory_analysis.sh)

-  All the evidence is saved an S3 bucket.
+  All the evidence is saved to a S3 bucket.

  There is a [CLI written in Rust](claire), to trigger the incident response process, manage the investigations, and can also invalidate instance credentials.